WorkplaceX/ApplicationDoc/Application.Cli/Database/Blob/Doc.ContentIntegrate.SSL Certificate.md

 ![](/assets/ssl-certificate-request-complete.png)

 ## Export (*.pxf) File
-In order to install the certificate on an external web server the (*.pxf) file can be created like this:
+In order to install the certificate on an external web server the (*.pxf) file can be created (exported) like this:
 ![](/assets/ssl-certificate-export-pxf.png)